raspberrypilearning/pick-your-favourite/en/step_3.md

 You might also want to set a `color:` property to make sure the title text is visible.

-You should give this class a name that relates to your option, the **Dinosaur** example looks like this:
+You should give this class a name that relates to your option, the **dinosaur** example looks like this:

 --- code ---
 ---